johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Because there can only be one type of person: universal explainers and constructors; the idea that there could be beings that are to us as we are to animals is a belief in the supernatural.

+#AI

 - Political policies (like scientific theories) cannot be derived from anything; they are conjectures.
 We should chose between them not based on their origin, but based on how good they are as explanations, how hard they are to vary.

+#Politics

 - Popper (in knowledge and authority) proposes to replace the question of where the knowledge comes from by the question: How can we hope to detect and eliminate error?

 - Objective progress is possible in philosophy, politics, and morality just as it is in science by seeking good explanations.
   Just as science seeks explanations that are experimentally testable, a rational political system makes it easy to detect and persuade others, that a leader or policy is bad and to make a non-violent change.
-Political institutions should be judged not for their ability to make prophetic decisions about policies and leaders, but to remove bad ones that arise. #Munger Invert
+Political institutions should be judged not for their ability to make prophetic decisions about policies and leaders, but to remove bad ones that arise. #Munger #Invert

 - Principle of Optimism: All evils are caused by insufficient knowledge.
 Optimism is a way of explaining failure.
 It implies that there is no fundamental barrier (law of nature or supernatural decree) to progress.